Securities and Exchange Commission (“SEC” or “Commission”).

-Applicants: Pruco Life Insurance Company (“Pruco Life”), Pruco Life Insurance Company of New Jersey (“Pruco Life of New Jersey,” and collectively with Pruco Life, the “Insurance Companies”), Pruco Life Flexible Premium Variable Annuity Account (“Pruco Life Account”); Pruco Life of New Jersey Flexible Premium Variable Annuity Account (“Pruco Life of New Jersey Account,” and collectively with Pruco Life Account, the “Accounts”), and Prudential Annuities Distributors, Inc. (“PAD”, and collectively with the Insurance Companies, and the Accounts “Applicants”).
+Applicants: Pruco Life Insurance Company (“Pruco Life”), Pruco Life Insurance Company of New Jersey (“Pruco Life of New Jersey,” and collectively with Pruco Life, the “Insurance Companies”), Pruco Life Flexible Premium Variable Annuity Account (“Pruco Life Account”); Pruco Life of New Jersey Flexible Premium Variable Annuity Account (“Pruco Life of New Jersey Account,” and collectively with Pruco Life Account, the “Accounts”), and Prudential Annuities Distributors, Inc. (“PAD”, and Start Printed Page 13047collectively with the Insurance Companies, and the Accounts “Applicants”).

 Summary of Application: Applicants seek an order amending an existing order under Section 6(c) of the Act, exempting them from Sections 2(a)(32), 22(c) and 27(i)(2)(A) of the Act and Rule 22c-1 thereunder, to permit the recapture of credit amounts that differ from the credit amounts contemplated by the existing order, under certain specified circumstances.